MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Russia/how-to-enter-custom-declarations-information.md

 ---
-    title: How to: Enter Custom Declarations Information | Microsoft Docs
+    title: How to Enter Custom Declarations Information | Microsoft Docs
     description: Use the following procedure to enter custom declaration information.
     services: project-madeira
     documentationcenter: ''